 And under this treaty, if you import what you exploit, you don't have to pay any royalty.
-Royalty free if you are importing it to your country.
+Royalty free if you are importing it to your ain't growing our aid programs.
+We are shrinking them.

 So that is an extraordinary offering, and it comes to the real nub of this choice that we face, which I think Mr. Bellinger put his finger on, which is this is not a choice between sort of a flawed treaty and what the impact might be, and do you take some benefits in exchange for that?
 Or if you don't do it, you go out and get the same benefits.